liferay/liferay-screens/ios/Documentation/architecture.md

 ## High Level Architecture

-Liferay Screens follows _a sort of_ [Model View Presenter architecture](http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93presenter) in order to separate presentation code.
-However, it cannot be considered a canonical implementation because we don't have a real data model in the app itself.
+Liferay Screens separates presentation code by following a sort of [Model-View-Presenter architecture](http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93presenter).
+However, it can't be considered a canonical MVP implementation because it doesn't have a real data model in the app itself.

-We have the following high level components:
+Liferay Screens for iOS contains the following high level components:

 ![The high level components of Liferay Screens for iOS.](http://liferay.github.io/liferay-screens/ios/Library/svg/architecture-components.svg)

 - **Core**: This is the component that includes all the base classes needed to develop other components.
 It can be defined as a micro-framework that allows developers to write their own screenlets, themes, and server operation classes.

 - **Screenlets**: This is the library that contains all the available screenlets.
 Each screenlet is a Swift class that can be inserted in a `UIView`.
 Screenlets render the selected theme both in the runtime and Interface Builder.
 They also react to user interface events, starting server operations if necessary.
 Screenlets also define a set of `@IBInspectable` properties, which can be configured from Interface Builder.

 - **Server Operations**: This is a collection of `NSOperation` classes that interact with both remote and local data sources.
 Liferay has its own set of operations, Liferay Operations, that use the [Mobile SDK](https://www.liferay.com/documentation/liferay-portal/6.2/development/-/ai/mobile-sdk-to-call-services-liferay-portal-6-2-dev-guide-en).
 Given that all server operations use the [`NSOperation` framework](https://developer.apple.com/library/mac/documentation/General/Conceptual/ConcurrencyProgrammingGuide/OperationObjects/OperationObjects.html#//apple_ref/doc/uid/TP40008091-CH101-SW1), they can be run concurrently.
 It's very easy to define priorities and dependencies between operations, so you can build your own graph of operations that can be resolved by the framework.

 - **Themes**: This is a set of `xib` files and accompanying `UIView` classes that present screenlets to the user.

 ## Core Layer